 In some cases, your trust might pay a special distribution if it holds an excessive amount of principal pending distribution.
 For example, this could happen as a result of a merger or similar transaction involving a company whose security is in your portfolio.
-In addition, your trust may pay a special distribution in order to maintain the qualification of your trust as a regulated investment company or to provide funds to make any distribution for a taxable year in order to avoid imposition of any income or excise tax on undistributed income in the trust.
-The amount of vour distributions will vary from time to time as companies change their dividends or default on interest payments, trust expenses change or as a result of changes in the trust's portfolio.
+In addition, your trust may pay a special distribution in order to maintain the qualification of the trust as a regulated investment company or to provide funds to make any distribution for a taxable year in order to avoid imposition of any income or excise tax on undistributed income in the trust.
+The amount of your distributions will vary from time to time as companies change their dividends, trust expenses change or as a result of changes in the trust's portfolio.